 I do love the small towns in New South Wales, almost as much as I love donuts.
 And the NSW South Coast was such a fun weekend trip, and we loved all the things to do in Jervis Bay.

 Where To Stay in Jervis Bay

 There are lots of options for places to stay in Jervis Bay, whether you want to camp, stay in a hotel, or rent a vacation home.

-For camping grounds with facilities close to Huskisson, stay at Jervis Bay Holiday Park or White Sand Park.
-If you want more of a wilderness camping experience, stay at Honeymoon Bay, Green Point, or Bristol Point campgrounds.
+For camping grounds with facilities close to Huskisson, stay at Jervis Bay Holiday Park or White Sands Park.
+If you want more of a wilderness camping experience, stay at Green Patch or Bristol Point campgrounds.

 The best hotels in the area are The Huskisson, the Jervis Bay Motel, and Huskisson Holiday Motel Cabins.